freeplane/docs/src/docs/attic/new-wiki-initiative/understanding-nodes.md

 **2. Dialog** editing in a floating editor.
 The details dialog, a basic text editor, has more robust editing tools (via a menu bar and a toolbar).
 When done typing, either:
 - click the "OK" button to save the detail and exit the dialog (keyboard hotkey: Alt+O).
-- Or, to cancel, press "Esc" to exit the dialog without saving your work.
+- Or, press the "Cancel" button or press "Esc" to exit the dialog without saving your work.

 **To access dialog editing**:  Select a node then either
 - press Ctrl+F3